winitzki/scall/tutorial/programming_dhall.md

 Then we would apply `k` to a function `f` defined via a suitable `merge` expression instead of `if/then/else`.

 We note that this sort of code for `LeibnizUnequal T a b` is possible only if we are able to distinguish values of type `T` at _run time_ via `Bool`-valued functions or via `merge` expressions.
-This is a stronger requirement than just being able to find out whether two values of type `T` are equal.
+This is a stronger requirement than just being able to assert that two values of type `T` are equal.
 Dhall does not support `Bool`-valued comparisons for types such as `Double` or `Text`.
 So, it is impossible to write Dhall code with type `LeibnizUnequal Text "abc" "def"` or `LeibnizUnequal Double 0.1 0.2`.
 (However, it is possible to implement values of equality types such as `LeibnizEqual Text "abc" "abc"` and `LeibnizEqual Double 0.1 0.1`, as we have already seen.)

 The existence of types whose values cannot be compared at run time is not due to a limitation of Dhall.
-Even though comparisons for strings or for `Double` numbers could be implemented in another revision of Dhall, there are types that cannot be efficiently compared at run time.
+Even though comparisons for strings or for `Double` numbers could be implemented in another revision of Dhall, there exist types whose values cannot be efficiently compared at run time.
 A simple example is the function type `T = Natural → Bool`.
 Two functions of that type are `x = λ(n : Natural) → Natural/isZero (Natural/subtract 10000 n)` and `y = λ(_ : Natural) → True`.
-Could we figure out at run time whether these two functions are equal?
+Is it possible to figure out at run time whether these two functions are equal?
 Both `x n` and `y n` evaluate to `True` for all `n` up to `10000`.
 We need to set `n = 10001` or larger in order to see the difference between `x n` and `y n`.
 In general, we cannot be sure that two functions of type `T` are equal unless we try _all_ possible natural numbers as function arguments; but that would take infinite time.